Lee Satterfield

-Lee Satterfield is an American diplomat who has served as Assistant Secretary of State for Educational and Cultural Affairs in the Biden administration since November 2021.
+Lee Satterfield is an American diplomat who had served as Assistant Secretary of State for Educational and Cultural Affairs in the Biden administration.

 Early life and education

 Satterfield is a native of South Carolina.
 She earned a Bachelor of Arts degree in journalism from the University of South Carolina.

 Career

 Satterfield joined the White House Office in 1993, serving as a scheduler for Vice President Al Gore, special assistant to President Bill Clinton, and staff director of the Office of Public Liaison.
 She then joined the United States Department of Labor, serving as deputy chief of staff from 1997 to 1999 and chief of staff from 1999 to 2001 under Secretary Alexis Herman.
 In 2001 and 2002, Satterfield worked as deputy COO and chief of staff of the Democratic National Committee.
 From 2003 to 2004, she was the DNC's director of convention planning.
 After working as an independent consultant, Satterfield joined the United States Department of State during the Obama administration, serving as the deputy chief of protocol and deputy assistant secretary of the Bureau of Educational and Cultural Affairs.
 Satterfield became president and CEO of Meridian International Center in 2015.